-- If the Immed bit is set to 1, the tape drive reconnects to the initiator when the write operation has completed successfully.
-It then returns Good status and performs the rewind operation. - Note: Completing the write operation includes emptying the buffer to tape and writing the EOD mark. - If the Immed bit is set to 0, the tape drive reconnects and returns status when the rewind operation is complete.
+▶ If the Immed bit is set to 1, the tape drive reconnects to the initiator when the write operation has completed successfully.
+It then returns Good status and performs the rewind operation.

+Note: Completing the write operation includes emptying the buffer to tape and writing the EOD mark.

+▶ If the Immed bit is set to 0, the tape drive reconnects and returns status when the rewind operation is complete.

-Table 19-1 lists exceptions and error conditions that cause the tape drive toreturn Check Condition status for the REWIND command.
+Table 20-1 lists exceptions and error conditions that cause the tape drive to return Check Condition status for the REWIND command.

-Table 19-1 REQUEST SENSE data for REWIND command errors and exception ons --- -----
+Table 20-1 REQUEST SENSE data for REWIND command errors and exceptions

 Sense Key ASC (Byte 12) ASCQ (Byte 13) Explanation 02h 04h 01h Not Ready.
 Tape drive is not ready, it is in process of initializing itself.
 02h 04h 03h Not Ready.
 The tape drive is not ready because it needs manual intervention.
 02h 3Ah 00h Not Ready.
 Tape drive is not ready.
 Command requires a tape, and no tape is present.
 03h 30h 02h Medium Error.
 The tape format is incompatible with the tape drive hardware or microcode.
-03h 31h 01h Medium Error.
-The tape format is corrupted.
-04h 15h 01h Hardware Error.
-The tape drive cannot position the tape correctly.
-06h 30h 00h Unit Attention .
-Incompatible media was rejected after the cartridge was inserted.